alipay/Ant-Multi-Modal-Framework/prj/EVE/README.md

 # EVE: Efficient zero-shot text-based Video Editing with Depth Map Guidance and Temporal Consistency Constraints

-This repository contains codebase and data annotations for our paper [EVE: Efficient zero-shot text-based Video Editing with Depth Map Guidance and Temporal Consistency Constraints](https://arxiv.org/abs/2401.17797).
+This repository contains codebase, the ZVE-50 dataset, and editing demos for our paper: [EVE: Efficient zero-shot text-based Video Editing with Depth Map Guidance and Temporal Consistency Constraints](https://arxiv.org/abs/2401.17797).

 ## What is EVE?